-All dollar amounts referred to in this Information Statement for any period subsequent to June 30, 2012 are preliminary, unaudited and subject to change, whether or not expressly labeled as such.
+All dollar amounts referred to in this Information Statement for any period subsequent to June 30, 2013 are preliminary, unaudited and subject to change, whether or not expressly labeled as such.

-For information relating to the timing of expected receipt of audited financial statements for fiscal year 2013 and a summary of management letters delivered to the State for fiscal years 2008 through 2012, see "FINANCIAL STATEMENTS."
+For information relating to the timing of expected receipt of audited financial statements for fiscal year 2014 and a summary of management letters and federal single audit results delivered to the State for fiscal years 2010 through 2013, see "FINANCIAL STATEMENTS."